Design & Technology

 - Power: Appreciation of the work of other designers & businesses

-- Social & Moral Chaos: Sustainable design (lay planning, measurements, production scales)
+- Social & Moral Chaos: Sustainable design using recycled materials

-- Dreams & Aspirations: Design Careers and influencers

-- how does DT fit into the world around us?
+- Dreams & Aspirations: Design Careers and influencers- how does DT fit into the world around us?

 - Struggles: Client-centred design: problem-solving within real-world contexts.

-- Crime: Health & Safety/testing of products- why is product testing completed?
+- Crime: Health & Safety- Why is product testing completed?
 How is faulty design a crime?

 - Extremism: How do trends and individuality fit into the world?